 John Gounley is a computational scientist in the Computational Sciences and Engineering Division at Oak Ridge National Laboratory, where he leads the Scalable Biomedical Modeling group.

-Prior to joining the ORNL, John held postdoctoral positions in Laboratoire M2P2 at Ecole Centrale Marseille and in the Department of Biomedical Engineering at Duke University.
-While at Duke, he had postdoctoral fellowships with the Hartwell Foundation and with the Big Data-Scientist Training Enhancement Program (BD-STEP) of the National Cancer Institute and the Veterans Health Administration.
+Prior to joining ORNL, John held postdoctoral positions in Laboratoire M2P2 at Ecole Centrale Marseille and in the Department of Biomedical Engineering at Duke University.
+While at Duke, he had postdoctoral fellowships with the Hartwell Foundation and with the Big Data-Scientist Training Enhancement Program (BD-STEP) of the National Cancer Institute (NCI) and the Veterans Health Administration.
 John received his PhD in Computational & Applied Mathematics at Old Dominion University.

 John’s research focuses on scalability of algorithms for biomedical simulations and data.
 He contributes to MOSSAIC, a collaboration with the NCI to develop deep learning models for cancer surveillance, and EHRLICH, a DOE Biopreparedness Research Virtual Environment (BRaVE) project to integrate heterogeneous data streams and agent-based modeling to facilitate data-driven, real-time simulation of biothreat scenarios.
 His research interests also include language models, distributed deep learning, and lattice Boltzmann methods.